SamEF/Heimloader-releases/README.md

 ## 📄 License

-© 2026 Heimwinz.
+<div align="center">© 2026 Heimwinz.
 All rights reserved.
-Heimloader is free to use but closed-source, and is provided as-is without warranty.
-Please use it responsibly and respect the terms of service and copyright of the sites you download from.
+Heimloader is free to use but closed-source, and is provided as-is
+without warranty.
+Please use it responsibly and respect the terms of service and copyright of the sites you download from.</div>